vishwarajanand/SnakeAndroidGame/README.md

 # Introduction
-Ameteur snake game for Android!
+Amateur snake game for Android written in Java!

+# Features
+Users can set game speed, see scores.